benchmarko/LocoBasic/README.md

 ### Supported Commands and Functions

 - `ABS(number)` Returns the absolute value of *number*.
-- `AFTER timeout GOSUB line` Calls subroutine line after timeout*20 msec (timeout 1/50 sec).
+- `AFTER timeout [, timer] GOSUB line` Calls subroutine line after timeout*20 msec (timeout 1/50 sec).
+  - An optional *timer* can be 0..3.
+(Priorities are not implemented in LocoBasic.)
 - `ASC(character)` Returns the ASCII code of *character*.
 - `ATN(number)` Returns the arctangent of the given *number*.
   - The returned value is in radians (*RAD*) or degrees (*DEG*), depending on the active mode.